Service After Service

-We are honored to have this extraordinary warfighter grace the stage for the 4th time.
-Hurricane Florence thwarted his appearance last year so we are most grateful that Jimmy Hatch, retired Special Warfare Operator and K9 handler on several deployments, author of Touching the Dragon and founder of Spikes K9 Fund will once again join the speaker lineup this fall.
+We are honored to have this extraordinary war-fighter grace the stage for the 4th time.
+Hurricane Florence thwarted his appearance last year so we are most grateful that Jimmy Hatch, retired Special Warfare Operator and K9 handler on several deployments, author of Touching the Dragon and founder of Spikes K9 Fund, will once again join the speaker lineup this fall.
 Jimmy’s past visits to the Pacific Northwest have created a tremendous response from this community.
-His visit here will include a fundraising event for his K9 foundation the same afternoon.
-The local Wet Coast Brewery owned by two first responders, will host “Hops for the Hair Missiles” and is open to the public.
+His visit here will include a fundraising event for his K9 foundation on Saturday September 14th.
+Local Wet Coast Brewery owned by two first responders, will host “Hops for Hair Missiles” and is open to the public.
 Hatch has helped to inform compassionate allies for our K9 heroes, who protect and risk their lives for a community often unaware of their bravery and sacrifice.

 Dogs saved me; my mission is to take care of them.

 Cpl.
 Schick was activated and deployed to Iraq in 2004.
 Cpl.
 Schick served as a machine gun team leader in Bravo Co.
 Weapons Platoon.
 He was struck by a triple-stack tank mine on September 20, 2004 while conducting combat operations in the Al-Anbar Province.
 Cpl.
 Schick sustained multiple injuries such as compound fractures in his left leg and left arm, multiple skin, ligament and bone loss, partial loss of his left hand and arm and amputation below the knee of his left leg.
 To date Cpl.
 Schick has undergone 46 surgeries and 23 blood transfusions.
 While in Bethesda, Cpl.
 Schick refused the Purple Heart on several occasions stating he would not receive any medals or awards until all 156 Marines he deployed with returned home.